 Concrete floors are present throughout the space.
 Vinyl composition tiles cover the concrete in the western portion of the north half of the building where offices now exist.
 Perimeter walls are exposed brick, painted in some locations.
-The northern half of the building, which currently functions as the Gardener's Complex for Seattle Center, has been subdivided to create office spaces in the west, break and locker rooms in the middle, and an open-air garage in the east.
+The northern half of the building, which currently functions as the Gardener's Complex for Seattle Center, has been subdivided to create office spaces in the west (see Photograph 17), break and locker rooms in the middle (see Photograph 18), and an open-air garage in the east (see Photograph 19).
 Partition walls separate these reconfigured spaces.
 An attic level mezzanine was added above the offices to house mechanical items.
-The southern half of the building, which currently houses Pottery Northwest, remains largely open with clear sightlines from west to east within the interior.
-Partition walls create a gallery space for pottery in the northwest corner and an office in the southwest corner, but the partition walls stop short of the windows.
-A mezzanine added in the attic space runs along the west and south end of this space.
+The southern half of the building, which currently houses Pottery Northwest, remains largely open with clear sightlines from west to east within the interior (see Photograph 20).
+Partition walls create a gallery space for pottery in the northwest corner (see Photograph 21) and an office in the southwest corner, but the partition walls stop short of the windows.
+A mezzanine added in the attic space runs along the west and south end of this space (see Photograph 22).